Riot police move in to end Myanmar copper mine protest

-Activists said at least 50 people had been injured and 23 were in hospital, some of them suffering burns after incendiary devices were hurled into their camps by the police.
-Media described the devices as “phosphorous bombs”.

-After decades of oppression, the Monywa mine has become a test of Myanmar’s commitment to reform as protesters explore new-found freedoms, including a relaxation of laws on protests that took effect in July.
+After decades of oppression, the Monywa mine has become a test of Myanmar’s commitment to reform as protesters probe new-found freedoms, including a relaxation of laws on protests that took effect in July.

 It also illustrates growing resentment towards Chinese companies that have expanded in recent years across the country.

-Witnesses said truckloads of police arrived at six camps near the mine in the Sagaing region in Myanmar’s northwest, where thousands have demonstrated against a $1 billion expansion of the project and what they call the unlawful confiscation of more than 7,800 acres of land.
+Witnesses said truckloads of police arrived at camps near the mine in the Sagaing region in Myanmar’s northwest, where thousands have demonstrated against a $1 billion expansion of the project, which they say has caused the unlawful confiscation of more than 7,800 acres of land.

-Shin Oattama, a Buddhist monk who had helped the villagers, told Reuters by telephone security forces began to use water cannon and other weapons at about 3 a.m.
+Shin Oattama, a Buddhist monk who had helped the villagers, told Reuters by telephone security forces began to use water cannon and other weapons at about 3 a.m., wounding 10 monks, two of them critically.

 “They shot some sort of canisters that caused fire at the camp.
 We just don’t know what sort of weapon it was,” he said.
 “We are now seeking refuge at a nearby village.
 There’s no ambulance, no doctor to take care of the injured,” he said.

-But Zaw Htay, a spokesman for President Thein Sein, told Reuters the police had used only water cannon, tear gas and smoke bombs to disperse the protesters.

-“No chemical weapons were used by the police to do their duty,” he said.

 Land disputes are a growing problem in Myanmar.
-Protests were suppressed under a military junta in place until last year but have become more common as Thein Sein opens up the country, also known as Burma, and pushes through reforms including the right to strike.
+Protests were suppressed quickly under a military junta in place until last year but have become more common as President Thein Sein opens up the country, also known as Burma, and pushes through reforms.

+“This is an example of the skin-deep nature of Burma’s reforms,” said Mark Farmaner of the London-based advocacy group Burma Campaign UK.

 NLD official Ohn Kyaing told Reuters by telephone she had flown to the central city of Mandalay and was going on to Monywa by road.